Using a Build File to Source Your Library Artwork

 Tips for annotating a build file include:

-- Use a separate layer for all annotations, so you can lock artwork and not muddle the two
+- Use a separate layer for all annotations, so you can medical name for viagra lock artwork and not muddle the two

 - Use a separate style namespace for headers, paragraphs, and other annotations.
 In the build file, this is most easily accomplished by create a separate style folder called “annotations” or “deliverable” that separates that tree of styles.